Inflation rise shows risks to more Bank easing

 Consumer price inflation rose to 4.4 percent from 4.2 percent in June -- a slightly bigger increase than economists had predicted -- as banks raised fees and after retailers brought discounts forward to the previous month, the Office for National Statistics said.

-In a letter to Chancellor George Osborne explaining why inflation was above the 2 percent target, Bank governor Mervyn King repeated his view that the euro zone crisis was a major risk for Britain.
+In a letter to the Chancellor of the Exchequer explaining why inflation was above the 2 percent target, BoE governor Mervyn King repeated his view that the euro zone crisis was a major risk for Britain.

 "There is a risk that this could lead to further severe stress and dislocation in financial markets and, were this risk to crystallise, it would have a significant impact on the UK economy," he said, echoing concerns voiced last week when presenting the Bank's quarterly inflation report.